 The planning takes place on a half-termly basis where the practitioner identifies the areas of learning to be covered during the half term to ensure that all skills are covered.
-Themes and topics are planned weekly and alongside the 'next steps' board the children's needs and interests are responded to daily.
+Flexible planning takes place to tailor the children's curiosities and fascinations.
+All planning will ensure stimulating and challenging tasks based on prior knowledge, skills and understanding.